 In some cases, you may need to submit additional documents, such as proof of a vehicle identification number (VIN) check.

-Download our free guide for a detailed list of the documents you need to obtain a new registration in Rhode Island depending on your situation.
+Download our free guide for a list of the documents you may to obtain a new registration in Rhode Island depending on your situation.

 To obtain new car registration credentials after purchasing a vehicle from a Rhode Island dealer, the documents needed to process the application include:

 Depending on the situation, the vehicle may need to undergo a VIN inspection.